nickrspence/Maven-Ecommerce-Analyses/README.md

 -   6-table relational database schema -- see above in the main files section

--   Maven Factory database SQL file -- see above in the main files section
+-   Maven Factory database SQL file -- see above in the main files section (you'll have to download the raw SQL file)

 <H3> Tools </H3>